pinbo/junli-blog/content/apps/2021-02-03-make-bam-files-with-bwa-and-samtools-test.md

 ## Help

-This tool is a WebAssembly implementation of [BWA](http://bio-bwa.sourceforge.net/), [SAMTOOLS](http://www.htslib.org/) and [subread exactSNP](http://subread.sourceforge.net/).
+This tool is a WebAssembly implementation of [BWA](http://bio-bwa.sourceforge.net/) and [SAMTOOLS](http://www.htslib.org/).
 It runs commands like this:
 ```sh
 ## map reads to the templates with bwa
 bwa index <your-references.fa>